mjh2901/ghost-on-github/README.md

 # ghost-on-github
-Use github pates to host your ghost site
+Use github pages to host your ghost site